Graham Hancock did not have a change against Flint.

 I have now said what furstrated me the most about the Hancock's behavior.
 Let's focus on when he was actual making arguments on the topic.
 Roughtly, from my memory, logic he used were:

-It looks like x there for it is X, it is not valid reasoning because that is not refutation of alternative hypothesis.
-Like Flint points out with under water pictures, nature can do very geometric cuts so pictures do not state anything about it.
+Argument "it looks like X there for it is X", it is not valid reasoning because that is not refutation of alternative hypothesis.
+Like Flint points out with under water pictures, nature can do very geometric cuts (for example Giant's Causeway) so pictures do not state anything about it.
 What models where tested that nature could not do this?
 What papers were read to identify work already done to explain how they form?
 Has any work been done to rule out natural process?
-I don't care.
-Come back when you have done the work.
+If not, I don't care, come back when you have done the work.

 Next one came up couple times.
-The white skin vs black stuff kinda here.
-Regarless, debate like this would be better to go into why X is convincing.
-Flint might have similiar mistake.
+In debate like this, it would be better to go into why X is convincing.
+Flint might have done similiar mistake.
 He clearly didn't feel like his geology knowledge was enough.
 This lead him to refered to geologist without exploring the topic.
-However, I think most damming thing was hence Hancock rightly pointed out that just because something says it is a debunk that it is.
-I would like to extend the good logic he used here to state that jsut because X is convincing that it is to rest of us.
+However, I think most damming thing was Hancock rightly pointed out that just because something says it is a debunk does not mean it is.
+I would like to extend the good logic he used here to state that jsut because X is convincing to you, does not means it is convincing to rest of us.